awaken1988/baremetal/README.md

-Snippets of baremetal arm and aarch64 programs
+Snippets of baremetal applications for arm, aarch64

-#Example Projects
+# Example Projects

 ## arm-c-make
 Example which runs on qemu vexpress-a9.
 It also an example for using cmake for embedded